Which of the following is not a characteristic of a strong acid? | Channels for Pearson+

 1

-Understand the concept of a strong acid: A strong acid is one that completely ionizes in solution, meaning it dissociates fully to produce hydrogen ions (H⁺).
+Understand the concept of a strong acid: A strong acid is one that completely dissociates in water, meaning it releases all of its hydrogen ions (H+) into the solution.

-Recognize the relationship between ionization and H⁺ concentration: Since strong acids completely ionize, they produce a high concentration of H⁺ ions in solution.
+Review the relationship between pKa and acid strength: The pKa value is a measure of the acidity of a substance.
+A lower pKa value indicates a stronger acid because it implies a greater tendency to donate protons.

-Learn about pH values: The pH scale measures the acidity of a solution.
-Strong acids have low pH values because they produce a high concentration of H⁺ ions.
+Consider the pH value: Strong acids typically have low pH values because they produce a high concentration of H+ ions, which lowers the pH of the solution.

-Understand the concept of pKa: pKa is the negative logarithm of the acid dissociation constant (Ka).
-A strong acid has a low pKa value because it ionizes completely, indicating a high Ka.
+Evaluate the dissociation in water: Strong acids completely dissociate in water, meaning they do not remain in their molecular form but instead exist entirely as ions.

-Identify the characteristic that does not fit: A high pKa value indicates a weak acid, as it suggests incomplete ionization.
-Therefore, a strong acid does not have a high pKa value.
+Identify the characteristic that does not fit: A high pKa value is not characteristic of a strong acid, as strong acids have low pKa values due to their complete dissociation and high proton donation ability.

 Watch next